 The route took an old “lonning” (a Cumbrian term for a lane or track) through the Hammerscar Plantation

 The shade from the trees was most welcome.
-I expect that this would be a good walk during the autumn when the trees were wearing their coat of red, gold and brown leaves.
+I expect that this would be a good walk during the autumn when the trees are wearing their coat of red, gold and brown leaves.

 But this post has gone on long enough. part 2 to follow when you’ll find out which options I took!